-When the Commander Hotel underwent its massive renovation last year, there was a lot of time to reflect on all the changes the hotel had seen.
+When the Commander Hotel underwent its massive renovation in 2016, there was a lot of time to reflect on all the changes the hotel had seen.
 Strictly speaking it wasn’t anything like the original hotel, which opened nearly 90 years ago, but the feel and attitude remain the same.
 This essence was what they hoped to continue through the renovation as they launched the iconic Ocean City Hotel toward the beginning of its second century.

 In the redesign process they tries to honor the Commander’s past in ways both obvious and subtle.
 One of the former, a wall designed to act as a timeline, is called “Portholes in Time.”
 The mural made from old photos greets guests as they make their way to and from the beach.
 It stands outside of Grotto’s Pizza, which occupies the space that formerly was Skipjack’s.
 An iconic brand in its own right, Grotto’s contributed one of its retro signs from the 1960s to enhance the nostalgic ambience.